MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineApplicationInstance.md

 ```

 ## DESCRIPTION
 This cmdlet is used to create an application instance in Azure Active Directory.
-The application instance will be sync'ed into LyncAD and BVD after it's created.

 ## EXAMPLES